 Become a Block Captain

-All residents are encouraged to become Block Captains.
+All residents are encouraged to become Block Captains, and you can even "co-captain" with a friend or neighbor.
 These special volunteers are responsible for conducting mini clean-ups on their block throughout the year and educating neighbors about the significance of keeping their block clean.
 This grassroots effort, started in 2010, keeps litter off our streets and builds community bonds block by block.

-The City of New Brunswick provides Block Captains with bags, gloves, educational materials in both English and Spanish along with technical support to aid in the clean-up process.
-The Clean City Block Captain program meets twice a year and active Block Captains receive awards, like certificates and clean-up tools and are acknowledged for their participation and dedication to the New Brunswick community.
+The City of New Brunswick provides Block Captains with bags, gloves, educational materials in both English and Spanish along with technical support to aid in the cleanup process.
+The Clean City Block Captain program meets twice a year and active Block Captains receive awards, certificates, and clean-up tools, acknowledging them for their participation and dedication to the New Brunswick community.

-The New Brunswick Clean City Block Captain program is coordinated by Clean Communities Coordinator Donna Caputo and is always looking for new volunteers to join the team.
+The New Brunswick Clean City Block Captain Program is coordinated by Clean Communities Coordinator Erin Maguire, who is always looking for new volunteers to join the team.
+Clean City Block Application Form

 The City of New Brunswick